-8Following the IMTS (2010) recommendation, countries use the FOB valuation for exports (at the border of the exporting county) and the cost, insurance, and freight (CIF-type) valuation for imports (at the border of the importing country) while reporting their trade values.
-We will return to this difference in our empirical section.
+8 Following the Department of Economic and Social Affairs of the United Nations (2010) recommendation, countries use the FOB valuation for exports (at the border of the exporting county) and the cost, insurance, and freight (CIF-type) valuation for imports (at the border of the importing country) while reporting their trade values.
+We will return to this difference in our empirical section (these definitions do not affect our derived indices in meaningful ways).